 Masters Degree Programs in Auditing

 Find out what prerequisites you'd need to meet to enroll in a master's degree program in auditing.
 Review the typical curriculum for a graduate auditing program, and get info about your job options and the certifications you could pursue.
 Check the salary potential for auditors.
 Learn whether graduate auditing programs are available via online study.
-Schools offering Accounting degrees can also be found in these popular choices.
+Schools offering Auditing degrees can also be found in these popular choices.

 Are There Any Prerequisites For a Master's Degree in Auditing?